 To aid in making these cuts, Makita has included two built-in L.E.D lights upon the design.
 These illuminate your work when making cuts, increasing the precision and finish when ripping.
 A built-in dust blower will remove any debris or dust from your line of sight – which is definitely a handy addition, isn’t it?

 Settings are easy to read when making adjustments, thanks to the oversized numbers and ruler markings on the base, which also increases accuracy.
-What other features do we love about the Makita 5007MG corded circular saw?
-We’ve listed a few of these below:
+What other features do I love about the Makita 5007MG corded circular saw?
+I’ve listed a few of these below:

 - 15 amp motor with speeds of 5,800 RPMs